2010 Belgian Grand Prix: Race

-The 44-lap race started at 14:00 local time.
+The 44-lap race started before 60,000 spectators at 14:00 local time.
 It ran for 44 laps over a distance of 308.052 km.
 A 60 per cent chance of rain showers between 14:00 and 15:00 local time were forecast, and at the start, weather conditions were overcast, although some rain had fallen during the support races and there was a large build-up of rain showers to the west of Spa-Francorchamps.
 The air temperature was between 14 and 16 C and the track temperature from 17 to 21 C. The rain showers observed in the morning's support events altered the level of grip, and tyre strategy had the potential to effect the final finishing order according to Sarah Holt of BBC Sport.
 Cars were allowed to be changed slightly following the FIA's declaration of a change in climatic conditions post-qualifying.
 Every driver bar Barrichello, Rosberg and Schumacher began on the soft compound tyre.
 Before the start, Massa was observed by amateur video footage posted on the internet to have transgressed sporting regulation by being slightly out of position on the grid.
 He was not punished since neither the marshals, teams or the automatic jump start system relayed the fact to Whiting for him to impose a jump start penalty on Massa.

 At the start, Hamilton took the lead from a slow-starting Webber into the La Source hairpin with Kubica second and Button third.
 Webber allowed the engine revolutions to fall too low, causing his car's Renault engine to go into anti-stall mode and falling to sixth.
 Hamilton held off Kubica on the outside in the braking zone of Les Combes turn as Button failed to pass Kubica.
 Sutil clung onto Webber's slipstream and overtook him on the straight for sixth before losing the place by running wide into Les Combes corner.
 A rain shower began to fall towards the conclusion of the first lap.
 The rain shower made the back of the track damp through Blanchimont corner and the conditions caused several drivers to run wide at the Bus Stop chicane due to a loss of grip braking for the turn.
 Button attempted to pass Kubica on the outside but sustained left front wing damage affecting its aerodynamic balance as it became apparent several drivers could not turn into the chicane and drove onto the run-off tarmac.